Complementary relation of quantum coherence and quantum correlations in multiple measurements: Results

-similar to (\ref{CR_RE-Coherence}) of relative entropy coherence measure and (\ref{CR_ThermalDiscord}) of thermal discord.
-We note that by $\textrm{B}_0$ we mean subsystem B. One merit of this bound is that it is state independent.
-Also it describes constraint on bipartite quantum correlation in a multipartite system (usually with more than two subsystems) which is quite impressing.
-One can also notice that this inequality is actually a generalization of a similar result in Ref.~\cite{coles2012uncertainty} from two-measurement case to multiple-measurement cas.
-We believe it can help in the study of quantum correlation concerning multipartie systems.
+which is similar to Eq.~(\ref{CR_RE-Coherence}) of the relative entropy coherence measure and Eq.~(\ref{CR_ThermalDiscord}) of thermal discord.
+One merit of this bound is that it is state independent.
+Also it describes a constraint on bipartite quantum correlations in a multipartite system (usually with more than two subsystems), which is quite significant.
+One can also notice that when $N=1$, this inequality can reduce to the uncertainty relation in Ref.~\cite{coles2012uncertainty} with two measurements for a tripartite state.
+Our results in this section may stimulate study of quantum correlations concerning multipartite systems.